Planning to visit South Tyrol in autumn? Discover why Törggelen should be a part of your adventure.

 Whether he was joking with us or not, we could not tell.
 The bottomless pitcher of wine throughout the night had done its job.

 There may be no better time to hike and feast than in autumn.
-The mountains and valleys are ablaze with dazzling gold and burgundy hues and the briskness in the breeze inspires a hunger only heartiness can satisfy.
+The mountains and valleys are ablaze with gold and burgundy hues and the season’s briskness inspires a hunger only hearty cuisine can satisfy.

-Törggelen typically requires booking in advance.
-Partaking in the custom is quite popular so we suggest contacting establishments more than a month out from your fall visit to South Tyrol.
+Those planning their own fall visit to South Tyrol should keep in mind that Törggelen typically requires booking in advance.
+Partaking in the custom is quite popular so we suggest contacting establishments more than a month out from your trip.